Flash Queries

 Use Flash Queries with a confidence filter to build alerting:

 - Each Flash Query adds evaluation time after every data batch.
-Keep the number of queries reasonable (under 20 per session).
+Each session is capped at 20 registered queries.

 - Use low